 C. elegans NUD-1 (Nuclear migration protein nudC) is an evolutionarily conserved member of the NudC family that functions in nuclear migration, mitotic progression, and cytoskeletal dynamics.
 NUD-1 associates with microtubules and the dynein motor complex, working alongside LIS-1 to ensure proper cell division and nuclear positioning (PMID:11685578).
 The protein contains a conserved p23/HSP20-like domain (CS domain) and an N-terminal NudC domain.
 In vitro studies demonstrate that NUD-1 exhibits ATP-independent molecular chaperone (holdase) activity, preventing aggregation of citrate synthase and luciferase at stoichiometric concentrations, and protecting native enzyme activity from thermal inactivation (PMID:18626791).
 Importantly, NUD-1/substrate complexes are productive -- unfolded intermediates can be refolded by ATP-dependent chaperones, indicating NUD-1 acts as a holdase that maintains substrates in a refolding-competent state (PMID:18626791).
 NUD-1 is expressed in sensory neurons, embryos, gonad, gut, vulva, ventral cord, and hypodermal seam cells (PMID:11685578).
 RNAi knockdown causes embryonic lethality, sterility, altered vulval morphology, uncoordinated movement, and nuclear positioning defects in early embryonic cell division (PMID:11685578).
+NUD-1 is also required for completion of the first embryonic cytokinesis: its depletion causes loss of midzone microtubules and rapid regression of the cleavage furrow, producing binucleate one-cell embryos (PMID:12679384).
 Depletion of NUD-1 also leads to defective GABA synaptic vesicle trafficking and increased susceptibility to pentylenetetrazole-induced convulsions (PMID:16996038).

 | GO Term | Evidence | Action | Reason |